 The steep terrain means that the whole process is done by hand as machines can’t reach the grapevines growing on the 45 degree angled hills.

-So the wine is produced by hand as it has been done for centuries.
+The wine has been produced by hand for centuries.

-Winner of prestigious international awards, the Priorat wines are extremely popular.
+Winner of prestigious international awards, the Priorat wines are top-rated.

 The characteristics of the Priorat make the wine produced here unique and exclusive.

 It bears the Qualified Designation of Origin, which means protective measures are in place to ensure the continued quality of the wine produced.